dotnet/AspNetCore.Docs/aspnetcore/blazor/performance.md

 ### Create lightweight, optimized components

-Most Blazor components don't require aggressive optimization efforts.
-This is because most components don't often repeat in the UI and don't rerender at high frequency.
-For example, `@page` components and components representing high-level UI pieces such as dialogs or forms, most likely appear only one at a time and only rerender in response to a user gesture.
+Most Blazor components don't require aggressive optimization efforts because most components don't repeat in the UI and don't rerender at high frequency.
+For example, routable components with an `@page` directive and components representing high-level UI pieces, such as dialogs or forms, most likely appear only one at a time and only rerender in response to a user gesture.
 These components don't create a high rendering workload, so you can freely use any combination of framework features you want without worrying much about rendering performance.

-However, there are also common scenarios where you build components that need to be repeated at scale.
-For example:
+However, there are common scenarios where components are repeated at scale and result in poor UI performance:

-* Large nested forms may have hundreds of individual inputs, labels, and other elements.
+* Large nested forms with hundreds of individual elements, such as inputs or labels.
-* Grids may have thousands of cells.
+* Grids with thousands of cells.
-* Scatter plots may have millions of data points.
+* Scatter plots with millions of data points.

-If modelling each unit as separate component instances, there will be so many of them that their rendering performance does become critical.
+If modelling each element, cell, or data point as a separate component instance, there are often so many of them that their rendering performance becomes critical.
 This section provides advice on making such components lightweight so that the UI remains fast and responsive.

 #### Avoid thousands of component instances

 Each component is a separate island that can render independently of its parents and children.
 By choosing how to split up the UI into a hierarchy of components, you are taking control over the granularity of UI rendering.
-This can be either good or bad for performance.
+This can result in either good or poor performance.

-* By splitting the UI into more components, you can have smaller portions of the UI rerender when events occur.
-For example when a user clicks a button in a table row, you may be able to have only that single row rerender instead of the whole page or table.
-* However, each extra component involves some extra memory and CPU overhead to deal with its independent state and rendering lifecycle.
+By splitting the UI into separate components, you can have smaller portions of the UI rerender when events occur.
+In a table with many rows where a user clicks a button in a row, you may be able to have only that single row rerender instead of the whole page or table.
+However, each component requires additional memory and CPU overhead to deal with its independent state and rendering lifecycle.

 In a test performed by the ASP.NET Core product unit engineers, a rendering overhead of around 0.06 ms per component instance was seen in a Blazor WebAssembly app.
 The test app rendered a simple component that accepts three parameters.
 Internally, the overhead is largely due to retrieving per-component state from dictionaries and passing and receiving parameters.
 By multiplication, you can see that adding 2,000 extra component instances would add 0.12 seconds to the rendering time and the UI would begin feeling slow to users.

-It's possible to make components more lightweight so that you can have more of them, but often the more powerful technique is not to have so many components.
-The following sections describe two approaches.
+It's possible to make components more lightweight so that you can have more of them.
+However, a more powerful technique is often to avoid having so many components to render.
+The following sections describe two approaches that you can take.

 ##### Inline child components into their parents